vikramkrishnamurthy/hello-world/README.md

 Hi All,

-VK here, making changes on GIT to facilitate PULL and PUSH requests.
+VK here, making changes on GIT to facilitate PULL requests.

 Thanks
 VK